Expand To Show Full Article

 In the 16th and 17th Centuries, European ships started to sail around the world looking for wares and products they could trade and sell in Europe.
 Ceramics and pottery became one of those important commodities.

-Hanoi became the center where products were traded included pottery and ceramics.
-One of the great advantages of the Bat Trang ceramic village was the close proximity to the Thang Long Citadel and Ta Hien Street in the present-day downtown old quarters of Hanoi.
-In this area merchants from all over the world came to purchase Vietnamese pottery.
+Hanoi became the center where products, including pottery and ceramics, were traded.
+One of the great advantages of the Bat Trang ceramic village was the proximity to the Thang Long Citadel and Ta Hien Street in the present-day downtown old quarters of Hanoi.
+In this area, merchants from all over the world came to purchase Vietnamese pottery.

 French Rule and Ceramics in Bat Trang, Vietnam

-The French ruled Vietnam for many decades (1858 -1954).
-At this time.
-Vietnam was part of French Indochine.
+The French ruled Vietnam for many decades (1858 -1954) at this time.
+Vietnam was part of the French Indochine.

-During the French rule of Vietnam, the captial remained as Hanoi.
-The Bat Trang ceramic village also continued to be the main pottery center of Vietnam.
+During the French rule of Vietnam, the capital remained as Hanoi.
+The Bat Trang ceramic village continued to be Vietnam’s main pottery center.

 The War Years And The Bat Trang Ceramic Village.

-During the Vietnam- American War (1964 to 1973) American planes dropped over 260 million cluster bombs on North Vietnam and Laos.
-These America bombs were not dropped in downtown Hanoi, but mainly in the surrounding areas outside the center of Hanoi, including the Bat Trang ceramic village.
+During the Vietnam-American War (1964 to 1973), American planes dropped over 260 million cluster bombs on North Vietnam and Laos.
+These American bombs were not dropped in downtown Hanoi but mainly in the surrounding areas outside the center of Hanoi, including the Bat Trang ceramic village.

-Even though so many bombs were being dropped on the Bat Trang ceramic village, during the Vietnam-American war, the ceramic village of Bat Trang continued to manufacture pottery and ceramics, throughout these war years.
+Even though so many bombs were being dropped on the Bat Trang ceramic village during the Vietnam-American war, the ceramic town of Bat Trang continued to manufacture pottery and ceramics throughout these war years.

 The Bat Trang Ceramic Village Today

-Today the Bat Trang ceramic village continues to be a thriving ceramic manufacturing village with most households in the village involved in the manufacturing of pottery or ceramics.
-Many of these same households have been producing ceramics for 800 or 600 years without stopping production.
+Today, the Bat Trang ceramic village continues to be a thriving ceramic manufacturing village, with most households in the town involved in the manufacturing of pottery or ceramics.
+Many of these households have been producing ceramics for 800 or 600 years without stopping production.

-Another interesting cultural phenomenon to understand the Bat Trang ceramic village is that until about 20 years ago about 90% of all the people in the village would marry someone from the village.
-This means that many of the factories are somehow related to each other so they will work and cooperate together for orders and know-how.
+Another interesting cultural phenomenon to understand the Bat Trang ceramic village is that until about 20 years ago, about 90% of all the people in the village would marry someone from the town.
+This means that many of the factories are somehow related to each other, so they will work and cooperate for orders and know-how.

 If you are interested in producing any ceramics or pottery in Vietnam, please do feel free to contact us at Mondoro by clicking here.
 We would be happy to help you with your creating, developing, and manufacturing needs for pottery and ceramic production.